dawidcoin/tor-requests-example/README.md

 `python main.py <get_ip|get_tor_ip|change_tor_ip>`

+You can also use `test_ip` from `source_me.sh` which showcases the use of script.

-Make sure that Tor service is running.
+Note: Make sure that Tor service is running.